EOSIO/eos/contracts/eoslib/mainpage.md

 @note this documentation is under development and may be incorrect.

-This documentaiton describes the APIs available to eos.io application developers.
+This documentation describes the APIs available to eos.io application developers.
 This is the best place to start your journey into smart contract development.

 ## Environment